chkgk/locust-otree/README.md

 # Locust script for testing oTree apps

+## Note:
+This fork updates the original version to work with locus >=1.1.1

 ## Attention:
 This code will work with the most recent version of oTree.
 For older ones, a slightly different approach is needed.
 DM me.